simonw/big-local-datasette/README.md

 # big-local-datasette

-Pulishing a Datasette of open projects from https://biglocalnews.org/ to https://biglocal.datasettes.com/
+Publishing a Datasette instance of open projects from https://biglocalnews.org/ to https://biglocal.datasettes.com/